Camp Pendleton Criminal Attorney

 Your Reputation Is Important – Let Us Protect It

 We understand that few things can stain your military service record faster than a criminal conviction.
 By doing all we can to construct a solid, unwavering defense on your behalf, we can fight tooth and nail for you in and out of court.
 High fines and jail time are clearly harmful consequences of a conviction but the damage that could be done to your career as a military serviceman could be even worse.
 Do not leave so much to chance – retain our services today!

 We can help you fight any criminal charges you could be facing, including:

 - Public intoxication

 There are several crimes that are specific to the military.
 Military crimes are typically considered crimes committed on a military base, or crimes committed while military personnel is still on active duty.
-Below are some of the most common military crimes that JD Law can help you fight.
+Below are some of the most common military crimes that jD LAW, P.C. can help you fight.

 Positive Urinalysis/Possession of a Controlled Substance/Wrongful Use of a Controlled Substance

 This is the most common military crime and is a violation of Article 112a of the Uniform Code of Military Justice.
 In order to prove someone guilty of this crime, the prosecution must prove that the service member knowingly consumed a controlled substance and that he or she knew the substance was considered a controlled substance.
 If a controlled substance was dissolved into a service member’s drink unknowingly, charges could be dropped and the service member found innocent.
 If a service member is found guilty of this charge, he or she could face up to one year in jail.